balena-labs-projects/project-template/README.md

 To replace the default header image include your own in `docs/static` called `primary-header-logo.png`.

+In the absence of a `primary-header-logo.png` file, the logo specified in your `balena.yml` will be used as a fallback.
+If you do not have a logo specified or do not have a `balena.yml` file, then it will revert to no logo.

+To add a favicon, include your own in `docs/static` called `favicon.ico`.

 Documentation will deploy automatically on every doc amendment pushed to the main or master branches.

 ## 3. Deploy to Balena